Keeper-Wallet/how-to-connect-keeper-to-mobile-apps/ios-guideline.md

 ## Step 4.
 Configure the Pair instance

-Describe your app and define its appearance.
+Describe your app and define its appearance in Keeper Wallet  when a user is prompted to connect or sign a transaction/order/message.

 ```swift
 let metadata = AppMetadata(name: "YOUR_APP_NAME",